BenKuhnhaeuser/RattanID/Interpretation_Tutorial.md

 Reference species | Number of genes | Percentage of genes
 --- | --- | ---
-Calamus_applanatus | 55 | 15.71
+Calamus applanatus | 55 | 15.71
-Calamus_fissilis | 51 | 14.57
+Calamus fissilis | 51 | 14.57
-Calamus_eugenei | 41 | 11.71
+Calamus eugenei | 41 | 11.71
-Calamus_mollispinus | 18 | 5.14
+Calamus mollispinus | 18 | 5.14
-Calamus_nuichuaensis | 15 | 4.29
+Calamus nuichuaensis | 15 | 4.29

 ### Skmer
 The top hit has a genomic distance smaller than 0.05 and thus passes the data check.
 Many different reference species have a genomic distance smaller than the cut-off.
 In the example here, *Calamus fissilis* has the smallest genomic distance of 0.0409 but *Calamus eugenei* and *Calamus applanatus* have highly similar genomic distances of 0.0416 and 0.0418, respectively.
 All three species therefore are plausible identifications.
-Other reference species have considerably higher genomic distances but are still well below the cut-off value of 0.05.
+Other reference species have considerably higher genomic distances compared to the differences between the first three species but are still well below the cut-off value of 0.05.
 This is plausible as all of these species belong to the *Calamus applanatus* species complex.

 Reference species | Genomic distance
 --- | ---
-Calamus_fissilis_Henderson_3266_JSL024 | 0.0409
+Calamus fissilis | 0.0409
-Calamus_eugenei_Henderson_3693_RBL233 | 0.0416
+Calamus eugenei | 0.0416
-Calamus_applanatus_Henderson_3220_RBL159 | 0.0418
+Calamus applanatus | 0.0418
-Calamus_mollispinus_Henderson_3667_JSL022 | 0.0442
+Calamus mollispinus | 0.0442
-Calamus_ocreatus_Nguyen_2006_JSL434 | 0.0449
+Calamus ocreatus | 0.0449

 ### Combined evidence of VSEARCH and Skmer analyses
 At first sight, the outputs of the VSEARCH and Skmer pipelines seem to disagree as they return *Calamus applanatus* and *Calamus fissilis*, respectively, as main identification.
 However, closer analyses of the outputs of both methods reveals that *Calamus applanatus*, *Calamus fissilis* and *Calamus eugenei* all need to be considered as a joint identification.
 This is a highly plausible outcome as all three species are closely related members of the *Calamus applanatus* species group.
 The ambiguous identification thus results from the biological complexity of the species involved.